 - a) What other areas should the NOSB focus on in order to have the greatest impact on strengthening the global organic control system or to deter fraud in an organic supply chain?
-What are the areas of greatest weakness in the global organic control system, and what can be done to improve them? - > See Response to 3 (c) below. - What other information would be helpful to inform the NOSB deliberations and work on composing recommendations? - > See Response to 3 (c) below. - c) Can the NOP accreditation system play a role in providing consistency in the oversight of both domestic and international certifiers in the area of global trade?
-Do you have suggestions for specific activities or systems that could be implemented? - ➤ It is critical that the regulations be amended to require certification of shippers, brokers, distributors, and transportation companies whether or not they open, reconstitute, repackage, or relabel the organic products.
-Simply stated, all persons or entities that ship, receive, transport, manage, or direct the movement of organic grain that is presented for entry into the United States must be certified to protect the integrity of the USDA organic label. - Similarly, requiring certification of the entity that receives any shipment of an organic product, regardless of whether its packaging or handling has been reconstituted or is simply directing the movement of the grain, adds an additional layer of verification before the product enters the United States' market.
-Certification of these receivers, regardless of how the product is maintained and directed throughout the transportation channel, will help identify instances in the supply chain where organic integrity has been compromised.
+What are the areas of greatest weakness in the global organic control system, and what can be done to improve them? - ➤ See Response to 3(c) - b) What other information would be helpful to inform the NOSB deliberations and work on composing recommendations? - ➤ See Response to 3(c) - c) Can the NOP accreditation system play a role in providing consistency in the oversight of both domestic and international certifiers in the area of global trade?
+Do you have suggestions for specific activities or systems that could be implemented? - ➤ It is critical that the regulations be amended to require certification of shippers, brokers, distributors, and transportation companies, whether or not they open, reconstitute, repackage, or relabel the organic products.
+Simply stated, all persons or entities that ship, receive, transport, manage, or direct the movement of organic grain that is presented for entry into the United States must be certified to protect the integrity of the USDA organic label. - Similarly, requiring certification of the entity that receives any shipment of an organic product, regardless of whether its packaging or handling has been reconstituted or is simply directing the movement of the grain, adds an additional layer of verification before the product enters the United States market.
+Certification of these receivers, regardless of how the product is maintained and directed throughout the transportation channel, will help identify instances in the supply chain where organic integrity has been compromised. - ➤ Brokers, traders, transporters, or distributors should not be exempt from certification under any circumstance if they engage in transactions involved in importing shipments of organic grain into the United States.

-- ➤ Brokers, traders, transporters or distributors should not be exempt from certification under any circumstance if they engage in transactions involved in importing shipments of organic grain into the United States. - ➤ The USDA must implement protocols and procedures to require testing of shipments of "organic" grain that is presented for import at ports, docks, and border crossings of the United States.
-To accomplish this task, the USDA should coordinate with the FDA, APHIS, and U.S. Customs to insure an appropriate alert system for inbound shipments exists and that inspectors have access to the ports facilities. - ➤ If a load tests positive for pesticide residue, synthetic fertilizer use (by nitrogen isotope testing), or GMOs, the load should be detained, an investigation conducted, and enforcement actions taken. - ➤ The USDA should use programs similar to the TRACES software recently adopted by the EU that specifically tracks import certificates through the supply chain.
-The USDA should also explore the use of block-chain technology and integrated electronic databases to track shipments and verify documentation requirements are satisfied. - > The USDA must act now and exercise its authority to implement the foregoing actions and stop the flow of fraudulent organic imports into the United States.
+- ➤ The USDA must implement protocols and procedures to require testing of shipments of "organic" grain that are presented for import at ports, docks, and border crossings of the United States.
+To accomplish this task, the USDA should coordinate with the FDA, APHIS, and U.S. Customs to ensure that an appropriate alert system for inbound shipments exists and that inspectors have access to the ports facilities. - ➤ If a load tests positive for pesticide residue, synthetic fertilizer use (by nitrogen isotope testing), or GMOs, the load should be detained, an investigation conducted, and enforcement actions taken. - ➤ The USDA should use programs similar to the TRACES software adopted by the European Union.
+Effective October 19, 2017, the EU required that all organic imports entering member countries be accompanied by an electronically generated organic import certificate.
+The electronic certificates track movements of food across the EU. - An electronic system could also help identify those perpetrators who create fraudulent organic certificates. - ➤ The USDA should also explore the use of block-chain technology and integrated electronic databases to track shipments and verify documentation requirements are satisfied. - > The USDA must act now and exercise its authority to implement the foregoing actions and stop the flow of fraudulent organic imports into the United States.